ballerina-attic/module-bigquery/bigquery2/Module.md

 var projects = bigqueryClient->listProjects();
 ```

-The response from `listProjects` is a `ProjectList` object if the request was successful or a `error` on failure.
+The response from `listProjects` is a `ProjectList` object if the request was successful or an `error` on failure.

 ```ballerina
     if (projects is bigquery2:ProjectList) {